Putting Disabled Children In The Picture

 I am worried about getting it wrong and offending people.

-This project, by developing guidance and linking up with a whole range of organisations, hopes to give confidence to illustrators that they have done all they can to “get it right”.
+This project, by developing guidance and linking up with a whole range of organisations, hopes to give confidence to illustrators that they have done all they can to ?get it right?.
 It will never be possible to please everyone, but to ignore it and pretend disabled children are not there causes offence, too!
-Visit the website Resources Section to see a full list of information sheets and guidance.

 If the book was aimed and marketed at a specific audience it might, but we know that people want to see books designed to be available for all and this actually widens the market.
 Growing inclusive practice in child care and education make this a compelling marketing practice anyway.